Madame Roland: Memoirs and letters

 Louis-Augustin Bosc d'Antic was one of Madame Roland's best friends.
 He was responsible for the publication of the first edition of her memoirs.

-Particularly in the Mémoires historiques she goes to much effort to show that she had been "just the wife" and had always behaved in a way that was considered appropriate for a woman of her time.
+In the Mémoires historiques, she goes into much effort to show that she had played her dutiful role as wife and had always behaved in a way that was considered appropriate for a woman of her time.
 She is indignant that the Jacobin press compared her to the influential noble women from the ancien régime.
 At the same time, through her description of events she shows — consciously or unconsciously — how large her influence was within the Girondin circle, and how fundamentally important her contribution was to Roland's ministry.
 She provides a fairly reliable and accurate account of events, although she sometimes leaves out things that do not show her in the most favourable light.
 She was certainly not neutral in her description of people she did not like.

 In the Mémoires particuliers she reports on her personal life in a way that was unusual for a woman of that time.
 She speaks of a sexual assault by a pupil of her father, her experiences during her wedding night and her problems with breastfeeding.
 In this she followed Rousseau who also mentions 'inappropriate' personal details in his Confessions.